Huudle/design.labfusion.ai/docs/authentication.md

 ## Overview

-This document outlines the authentication flow for the labfusion.ai platform's first version (MVP).
+This document outlines the authentication flow for the labXpert.ai platform's first version (MVP).
 The system implements a simplified multi-tenant architecture where workspaces are pre-created by developers.
 Authentication is powered by [Supabase Auth](https://supabase.com/docs/guides/auth).

 ## Authentication Flow with Supabase